 Barrie Hill is an engineer with over 45 year’s experience in the design, construction, commissioning, and operation of mineral processing plants and power stations for the mining and energy sectors in New Zealand, United Kingdom, and Australia.

 He was formerly Principal Consultant Mining and Energy with Jacobs Australia, part of the international Jacobs Engineering consulting group

 Barrie’s experience in the nuclear engineering field includes design, commissioning, and operation of nuclear power stations in the United Kingdom and seven years as Director of Engineering for the Australian Nuclear Science and Technology Organisation (ANSTO) over the period of construction of the research reactor OPAL.

 His role as Managing Director of SMR Nuclear Technology covers feasibility studies and project management with particular emphasis on safety, risk analysis, and financial control.

 Barrie is a Fellow of the Institution of Engineers Australia, a Member of the Institution of Mechanical Engineers (UK), and a Member of The Institution of Professional Engineers New Zealand.
 He was a founding director of the Hargraves Institute for Innovation and the Queensland Mining Council.

 Tony Irwin is a chartered engineer who brings over 40 years technical experience with nuclear reactors to the Board of SMR Nuclear Technology.

 Tony commissioned and operated eight nuclear power reactors for British Energy (formerly the Central Electricity Generating Board) in the UK.
 He was Reactor Manager at the Australian Nuclear Science and Technology Organisation (ANSTO) during the commissioning and early operation of the new OPAL research reactor.

 His experience with the nuclear fuel cycle also includes managing fuel strategies for ANSTO and representing Australia at international meetings.
 Following the Chernobyl accident, Tony was a member of a World Association of Nuclear Operators (WANO) team who worked with Russian engineers to improve their safety culture.
-He is a currently a visiting lecturer for the Master of Nuclear Science course at the Australian National University.
+He is an Honorary Associate Professor at the Australian National University.

 Tony is a Fellow of the Australian Institute of Energy, a Fellow of the Institution of Engineers Australia and a Member of the UK Institution of Engineering and Technology.
 He is currently Chairman of Engineers Australia Sydney Division Nuclear Engineering Panel.